HiRoFa/spidermonkey_runtime/README.md

 # es_runtime

-es_runtime is a crate aimed at making it possible for rust developers to integrate an ECMA-Script engine in their rust projects
+es_runtime is a crate aimed at making it possible for rust developers to integrate an ECMA-Script engine in their rust projects without having specialized knowledge about ECMA-Script engines.

-The engine used is the Mozilla SpiderMonkey engine (https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey)
+The engine used is the Mozilla SpiderMonkey engine (https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey).

 This project was started as a hobby project for me to learn rust.
 I hope some of you find it useful to learn about using spidermonkey from rust.